 If you see the Rhine Falls from the southern and northern banks (and do a boat tour), I assume it will take 2-5 hours.

 IS IT WORTH VISITING THE RHINE FALLS?

 I love the Rhine Falls and I think, they are great to visit if you are close by.
-As mentioned, I have visited three times already and will probably visit again in the future.
+As mentioned, I have visited three or four times already and will probably visit again in the future.
 However, I visited as day trips from Zurich or when I came from Southern Germany to Switzerland.